-How can Yoga help?
+How can Yoga help with tight shoulders?

 Regular Yoga practice helps to rectify shoulder imbalances – it strengthens the muscles but also stretches them.
 If you cannot join your hands behind your back just yet, all you need is time and practice.
 Just like with other muscles, it’s important not to force anything beyond the pain threshold, so you don’t actually tear the muscles.
 Be patient and success will come.